ArkadSt/TrueAuth/README.md

 # TrueAuth
-Authorization plugin for Spigot and Paper that I have been developing for my offline-mode Minecraft Server
+Authentication plugin for Spigot and Paper that I have been developing for my offline-mode Minecraft Server

 This plugin is different from those authentication plugins that I know.
 That's how it works: